-On January 20th, 2016 (10 Shevat 5776), the world lost a great visionary and true leader.
+On January 20, 2016 (10 Shevat 5776), the world lost a great visionary and true leader.
 Unfortunately, we were unable to have Rabbi Greenwald provide his incredible insight on this guide, but we know he would have wanted to participate in this vital effort.
-May every step taken to ensure the safety and security of Jewish campers due to Keep Your Camp Safe be in his merit.
+May every step taken to ensure the safety and security of Jewish campers based on guidance from Keep Your Camp Safe be in his merit.